Skip to main content Skip to secondary navigation

 Parking for Stanford University affiliates with a temporary disability

 Stanford University affiliates with a temporary disability may apply for a one-week “Service Vehicle” courtesy permit.
 These permits are not valid in disabled parking spaces.
-To apply, please email a completed Temporary Service Vehicle Permit For Temporary Disabilities (PDF) application form to transportation@stanford.edu.Stanford Transportation can only issue one temporary “Service Vehicle” courtesy permit (effective for up to one week) per person per calendar year.
+To apply, please submit a Temporary Service Vehicle Permit For Temporary Disabilities request.
+Stanford Transportation can only issue one temporary “Service Vehicle” courtesy permit (effective for up to one week) per person per calendar year.
 If a second "Service Vehicle" courtesy permit is needed within the calendar year, you must submit a second application along with a doctor’s note.
-“Service Vehicle” permits are valid in ‘Service Vehicle’, ‘Visitor’, commuter ‘A’, ‘C’, and ‘Z’ and residential permit spaces.
+“Service Vehicle” permits are valid in ‘Service Vehicle’, ‘Visitor’, commuter ‘A’, ‘C’, and ‘Z’, and residential permit spaces.
 Please note that posted time limits apply in these spaces.
 If a permit of longer duration is necessary, please apply to the DMV for a state placard.

 Stanford Medicine affiliates should contact Stanford Medicine Transportation Services for support at TransportationServices@stanfordhealthcare.org or 650.736.8000.